YukiYotsu/UHAILab/Documentation/week5report.md

 - Do I have to change (re-write) my specification document because the core functions of my projects have been changed?

 ## Prospect -- what's next
 I would like to improve my test's coverage rate to 80% on average and finish to write some documents properly.
+And some functions have missed docstring.
+I think docstring is needed for people who check my code.